This section explains basic concepts you must understand to use Xcalar Design efficiently.

 The following sample screen shows a Worksheet window for a workbook titled MyNewWorkbook.

 Understanding data sources, datasets, and tables

-The raw data you want to analyze can be in one file, or multiple files in the same directory or different directories.
+The raw data you want to analyze can be stored in one file, or multiple files in the same directory or different directories.
 The term data source refers to the file, files, or directory containing the raw data.

 After you import data from a data source, you can pull fields of interest from the dataset to create tables in a Xcalar Design worksheet.
 More fields from the dataset can be added to an active table at any time.
-You can move tables between worksheets but not workbooks.

 You can manipulate and transform data within a table (for example, by sorting or filtering) or manipulate multiple tables, which can be in different worksheets, to create a new table (for example, by joining).
 Use data operations to implement an algorithm that you design for deriving meanings from your data.
 With Xcalar's True Data in Place architecture, data is imported and analyzed without any ETL (Extract, Transform, and Load).